sonic-net/SONiC/doc/srv6/srv6_static_config_hld.md

 arg_len = alen               ; bit length of argument portion in address, default 0
-action = behavior            ; behaviors defined for the SID, default uN vrf = VRF_TABLE.key          ; Optional, VRF name for decapsulation actions, only applicable to "uDT6" and "uDT46" by now, default "default"
+action = behavior            ; behaviors defined for the SID, default uN vrf = VRF_TABLE.key          ; Optional, VRF name for decapsulation actions, only applicable to "uDT6" and "uDT46" by now, default "default" dscp_mode = dscp_decap_mode  ; Optional, the parameter that specifies how the node should handle DSCP bits when it performs decapsulation, default "uniform"

 For example:
     "SRV6_MY_SID_TABLE" : {